AnnaDobrucki/Portfolio-Project-3/README.md

 5. There is a "lives" counter that repeatedly tells the user how many guesses they have remaining.
 With, of course, the visual aid of "Hangman" loosing limbs every failed turn.
 In conjunction with a change of colour to aid visually for people with potential visual impairments.

+6. I have made sure that validation is required through out the game, ranging from Username through to letters being picked rather than numbers.

 ## Design
 Whilst desgin for this project was less creative than past projects in terms of web desgin.
 I still wanted to give the project something to make it not look just like writing in a terminal.
 Ways in which I achieved this were: